 A Practical Guide to Permitted Changes of Use will be a valuable resource for all property and planning professionals including:

 - Town Planners in both the private and public sectors

 - Barristers, solicitors, Licensed Conveyancers and other legal advisers

-- Builders, developers and property owners wishing to carry out residential conversions or to make other changes of use as Permitted Development
+- Professional builders and developers wishing to carry out residential conversions or to make other changes of use as Permitted Development

 Martin Goodall is a solicitor with over 35 years’ experience as a specialist planning lawyer.

 He is a member of the Law Society’s Planning Panel and a Legal Associate of the RTPI.
 He is a member of the Planning Law team at Keystone Law and and the author of a popular planning law blog.